-We are developing a varicella-zoster virus (VZV) vaccine candidate to reduce the rate of herpes zoster (shingles)
+We are developing a varicella-zoster virus (VZV) vaccine candidate to reduce the rate of herpes zoster (shingles).

-Herpes zoster occurs in one of three adults in their lifetime and incidence dramatically increases at approximately 50 years of age.
-Declining immunity in older adults decreases cell-mediated immunity against VZV, allowing reactivation of the virus from latently infected neurons, causing painful and itchy lesions.
+Herpes zoster occurs in approximately one in three adults in their lifetime and incidence significantly increases at approximately 50 years of age.
+Protective immunity against VZV wanes as the immune system ages, allowing reactivation of the virus from latently infected neurons, causing painful and itchy lesions.
 Serious herpes zoster complications include postherpetic neuralgia (10-13% of herpes zoster cases), bacterial coinfections, and cranial and peripheral palsies; 1-4% of individuals with herpes zoster cases are hospitalized for complications.
 Severity of disease and likelihood of complications, including postherpetic neuralgia (PHN) also increases with age.
-Immunocompromised patients, autoimmune disease patients using immunosuppressive therapies, HIV-infected patients, hematopoietic stem cell (HSCT) and organ transplant recipients have an increased risk of developing herpes zoster.
-The incidence of herpes zoster has been increasing throughout the world, from 0.76 per 1,000 person years from 1945 to 1949, to 7.2 per 1,000 person years in 2016.
+People with immunocompromising conditions, people with autoimmune disease using immunosuppressive therapies, people living with HIV and hematopoietic stem cell (HSCT) and organ transplant recipients have an increased risk of developing herpes zoster.
 The current standard of care is ShingrixTM, an FDA-approved vaccine for the prevention of shingles (herpes zoster) in adults 50 years and older.
 It is more than 90% effective against herpes zoster in adults aged 50-70 with only a slight reduction in efficacy for adults over age 70.

-Our VZV vaccine (mRNA-1468) is designed to express VZV glycoprotein E (gE) to reduce the rate of herpes zoster.
+Our VZV vaccine candidate (mRNA-1468) is designed to express VZV glycoprotein E (gE) to reduce the rate of herpes zoster, and uses our proprietary LNP.